JGSolutions/jerry-gagliano/posts/current-state-of-pwa.md

 ## Companies Using PWA?

-Of course!
-Here are some of the companies released PWAs:
+Here are some of the companies released PWAs versions of their native apps:

 - Instagram
 - Uber